Texas Instruments' revenue growth slowdown rattles investors

 "That's a market that traditionally is choppy," he said.

-Communications equipment made up some 13 percent of Texas Instruments' revenue in 2016.
+Communications equipment made up 13 percent of Texas Instruments' revenue in 2016.

 TI has benefited in recent years as many automakers pivot toward self-driving vehicle technology.
 The automotive market contributed 18 percent of the company's revenue in 2016.